 Gartner, Here’s Why CIOs Will Be the New Executive Leaders

-This blog addresses the role that PMOs and Transformation teams can play in helping their organization to improve their strategic collaboration through what is known as culture hacking, and six ideas to try hacking for yourself.
+This blog addresses the role that PMOs and Transformation teams can play in helping their organization to improve their strategic collaboration through what is known as culture hacking and seven ideas to try hacking for yourself.

-You would be forgiven for imaging a computer hacker when we say 'culture hacking'.
+You would be forgiven for imagining a computer hacker when we say 'culture hacking'.

 What is culture hacking?

 Tech Target defines culture hacking as being one tool in change management, stating:

 "Culture hacking applies small iterative changes that can have larger than expected results in the overall culture and work environment, increasing employee engagement and promoting a healthy work-life balance...

 [Unlike best practices] culture hacking attempts to take a more organic approach to adapt to the organization and it’s people.